flicstar/flicstar.github.io/editing.md

 <ul>
-  {% for post in site.categories.speaking %}
+  {% for post in site.categories.editing %}
     {% if post.url %}
         <li><a href="{{ post.url }}">{{ post.title }}</a>
          {{ post.excerpt }}